ansys/pydpf-post/docs/source/contributing.rst

     pytest -v --cov ansys-dpf-post

-Note that the DPF-Core module must be installed locally (DPF-Post module is based on it).
+Note that the PyDPF-Core module must be installed locally (PyDPF-Post module is based on it).